CDRT/mk_docs/docs/ref/bios/settings/thinkstation/security.md

 ### **Reset system to Factory Default**

-This option is used clear all data stored in UEFI system.
-Not affected to storage data.
-After selecting this item, the system will be automatically reboot, then reset system to factory default settings.
+This option clears all data stored in the UEFI system; storage data is not affected.
+After selecting this item, the system will automatically reboot and reset to factory default settings.

 ### **Set Password Encryption Algorithm**